1backend/1backend/docs-source/docs/built-in-services/secret-svc.md

 ### Encryption at rest and transit

-All data is encrypted using the encryption key provided by the envar `OPENORCH_ENCRYPTION_KEY` (see Todo section).
+All data is encrypted using the encryption key provided by the envar `OB_ENCRYPTION_KEY` (see Todo section).

 The server encrypts the secret values before saving them to disk/DB.
 The secret values are transmitted to readers unencrypted.